zachMahan64/bear16-os/README.md

 ![tictactoe_victory.png](screenshots/tictactoe_victory.png)
 *^ here's what a win looks like.
 The reason it's just three O's in the image is because there's a fun victory animation that plays where the board goes blank and then each winning tile is replaced in order.
 It's cool; try playing it yourself.
 Btw, this was not easy to program.*
 ## The Bear16 Utilities Library
-**The code is decently self-documenting due its comment-full nature and verbose label and constant names**
+**The code is decently self-documenting due to its comment-full nature and verbose label and constant names**
 - Check it out [here](util/)
 - I may add a more rigorous breakdown in this section in the future since this was actually the most technically involved and challenging aspect of developing the OS.